yiyitang/A-Chinese-Text-Classification-Method-With-Low-Hardware-Requirement-Based-on-Improved-Model-Concatena/README.md

 # A-Chinese-Text-Classification-Method-With-Low-Hardware-Requirement-Based-on-Improved-Model-Concatena

+This is the training set of the paper
-A Chinese Text Classification Method With Low Hardware Requirement Based on Improved Model Concatenation
+"A Chinese Text Classification Method With Low Hardware Requirement Based on Improved Model Concatenation"